spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dendrite.md

 - `roles/custom/matrix-dendrite/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
 - `roles/custom/matrix-dendrite/templates/dendrite.yaml.j2` for the server's default configuration.
 You can override settings (even those that don't have dedicated playbook variables) using the `matrix_dendrite_configuration_extension_yaml` variable

-**If there's an existing variable** which controls a setting you wish to change, you can simply define that variable in your configuration file (`inventory/host_vars/matrix.example.com/vars.yml`) and [re-run the playbook](installing.md) to apply the changes.

-Alternatively, **if there is no pre-defined variable** for a Dendrite setting you wish to change:

-- you can either **request a variable to be created** (or you can submit such a contribution yourself).
-Keep in mind that it's **probably not a good idea** to create variables for each one of Dendrite's various settings that rarely get used.

-- or, you can **extend and override the default configuration** ([`dendrite.yaml.j2`](../roles/custom/matrix-dendrite/templates/dendrite.yaml.j2)) by making use of the `matrix_dendrite_configuration_extension_yaml` variable.

-- or, if extending the configuration is still not powerful enough for your needs, you can **override the configuration completely** using `matrix_dendrite_configuration` (or `matrix_dendrite_configuration_yaml`).

 For example, to override some Dendrite settings, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml